odoo/documentation/accounting/receivables/customer_invoices/cash_discounts.rst

 .. image:: ./media/discount04.png
    :align: center

-Once the invoice is validated, Odoo will automatically split the account receivable part of the journal entry with two installments having a different due date: 98% within 5 days, 2% within 30 days.
+Once the invoice is validated, Twenty20 will automatically split the account receivable part of the journal entry with two installments having a different due date: 98% within 5 days, 2% within 30 days.